-I Was Going to Hire You….But Then I Saw Your Selfies : How College Grads Can Protect Themselves from Being Passed Up for an Interview
+I Was Going to Hire You….But Then I Saw Your Selfies : How Soon-To-Be College Grads Can Protect Themselves from Being Passed Up for an Interview

 First impressions are now on the internet instead of in person.
 Potential employers will hit “NEXT” faster than you can take a selfie if you don’t get your social media under control.
 Google yourself….
 What do you see?
-Most likely you will see a link to your Facebook profile.
-As a college graduate, it is a great time to re-evaluate your privacy settings and clean up your social media as you begin your job search.
+Most likely you will see a link to your Instagram, Twitter or Facebook profile.
+As a soon-to-be college graduate, it is a great time to re-evaluate your privacy settings and clean up your social media as you begin your job search.
 It is estimated that 4 million students earn their degree each year and attempt to join the work force.
-With all the competition and social media being a key recruiting tool in 2014, you need to make sure you don’t mess up a good opportunity before it comes knocking.
+With all the competition and social media being a key recruiting tool in 2018, you need to make sure you don’t mess up a good opportunity before it comes knocking.